Fermented Pickles Recipe: Learn How To Naturally Ferment Pickles

 The right balance of salt and water will allow good bacteria to grow and destroy unbeneficial bacteria.

-This recipe uses 7 grams of fine, unprocessed sea salt per 1 cup of unchlorinated, filtered water, equal to a 3% saltwater brine.
+Salt to Water Ratio for Fermented Pickles - This recipe uses 7 grams of fine, unprocessed sea salt per 1 cup of unchlorinated, filtered water, equal to a 3% saltwater brine.
+Dissolve the salt completely.

 We recommend the Complete Mason Jar Fermentation Kit by Masontops for everything you need to start fermenting food at home!
 You can check out more gift ideas for the home fermenter here.